Informatiqal/qlbuilder/README.md

 - `qlbuilder checkscript [env]`

   - builds the script (from `/src/*.qvs` files)
-  - connects to Qlik and checks the script for syntax errors - `env` is the environment name from `config.yml`
+  - connects to Qlik and checks the script for syntax errors - `env` is the environment name from `config.yml`.
+The check is performed against temporary session app.

 - `qlbuilder reload [env]`

   - connects to Qlik and reload the app - `env` is the environment name from `config.yml`.
-Once the reload has started `qlbuilder` will display the progress in the same console (check the video below to see it in action)
+Once the reload has started `qlbuilder` will display the progress in the same console.

 - `qlbuilder setscript [env]`